tsantos84/droplet-application/docs/index.md

 Running the Application
 -----------------------

-Running your application after installing it is much easy.
+Running your application after installing is much easy.
 Just start the PHP built-in server and point your browser to `http://localhost:8000`:

     $ php -S localhost:8000 -s web